It's a Hoax

 - Check for understanding

-- Using one of the provided websites Ann Michaelsen's 4 Fake Sites or the website evaluator, teachers can see if students understand the concept.
+- Using one of the provided websites Ann Michaelsen's 4 Fake Sites or this evaluation tool teachers can see if students understand the concept.

 MITECS COMPETENCIES & ISTE STANDARDS